ecwpz91/styles/README.md

 #### What does this script do?

-It compiles Bootstrap CSS and JS, as well as, Font Awesome iconography into `dist`.
+It compiles Bootstrap CSS and JS, as well as, Font Awesome iconography into the `dist` directory.
+That's it!

 [1]: https://www.npmjs.com/